sanketvshahane/blink-pm-assignment/product-strategy-and-roadmap.md

-# Idea Formation: Top-Down Analysis
+# Blink Health AI Pharmacy Operations Strategy

 ## 1. The one true goal